yiycz/GP-EXAMPLE-BANK/examples/the-return-of-vinyl.md

 ---
-tags: [Art, Technology, Commercialisation, Cultural Identity]
+tags: [Art, Technology, Commercialisation, Culture]
 ---

 ## The Return of Vinyl